leorami/Dev-Tunnel-Proxy/README.md

 ### Overrides and generated bundle (important)

 - The proxy composes `apps/*.conf` and `overrides/*.conf` into `build/sites-enabled/apps.generated.conf`.
+- App precedence prefers the newest app `.conf` (mtime) so programmatic installs supersede previous ones.
+- Emitted blocks include `# source:` comments and `.artifacts/bundle-diagnostics.json` captures included/skipped routes with reasons.
 - Nginx only loads the generated file, preventing app snippets from overwriting proxy-owned decisions.
 - Put minimal, targeted policy fixes in `overrides/*.conf` when a route must win regardless of app output.
-- Inspect the provenance header at the top of the generated file when debugging regressions.
+- Inspect the provenance header and use the diagnostics API when debugging.
 - See `docs/CONFIG-COMPOSITION.md` for details.

 7) **📊 Enhanced Status Dashboard with Calliope AI** (`/status`):